AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 At its core, Outer Wilds is a space exploration game with puzzling and 3D platforming elements.
 To progress through the story, you translate pieces of lore and writing—conversations between key Nomai characters—that can be found on several planets.

-{% include picture.html img="nomai-writing" ext="jpg" alt="Text written by the Nomai.
+{% include picture.html img="nomai-writing.jpg" alt="Text written by the Nomai.
 The player must decipher it to learn more about them." %}

 That's an accurate, literal description of the game.
 Unfortunately, it doesn't do it any justice.